doutorfinancas/pun-sho/README.md

 ## Releases
 We are currently working actively in the project and as such there still isn't a closed API.

+However, we are already using it in production, in our own projects.

+We consider this to be an MVP and as such use it at your own risk.

 we will be releasing 0.X until we bind a contract to the API